 During the summer, the backyard is a sun trap and a space to feel warm and comfortable while you relax.
 When it comes to those longer evenings, the sun begins to go down and the temperature dips as a result.

 The fire pit will be the source of heat you need, but it also adds as a central point of your guest seating – and it’s a great space to roast a marshmallow or five!

 Bring in the pressure washers.

-If you have decking or a patio in your back yard, it will have accumulated a lot of grime over the winter months.
-Bringing in the pressure washers and getting all of the muck cleared away really quickly.
+If you have decking or a patio in your backyard, it will have accumulated a lot of grime over the winter months.
+Bringing in the pressure washers and getting all of the muck cleared away really quickly.” to “You can consider looking up commercial pressure washing prices and bring in the pressure washers and get all of the muck cleared away really quickly.